 Yes.
 Snapchat has a feature that allows the owner of the story to be aware when it is shared.
 It's a common function in social media platforms to enhance user experience and interaction.
 By knowing who shares their stories, users can better understand the reach and popularity of their content, and also feel more connected to their friends or followers on the platform.

-Yes, sometimes.
-Some apps or platforms have features that can notify the sender if their snap story is screenshot.
+It's possible.
+Some apps or platforms might have notifications or settings that alert the owner if their content is screenshot.

 Yes, usually, if you reply to someone's Snap story, they can see it.
 But it also depends on their settings and how Snapchat works at that moment.